AlejandraBarrachina23/AlejandraBarrachina23/README.md

 ### Hi there.
 I'm Alejandra 👋

-I’m currently working on Ediciones Elemento.
-I’m currently learning C#.
-I’m looking to collaborate on web projects as frontend or backend developer.

 - 🔭 I’m currently working on Ediciones Elemento
 - 🌱 I’m currently learning C#
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on web projects as frontend or backend developer.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...